pklite/PKLite-Launcher/README.md

 ## The Fun Begins

-Below is a list of the currently implemented features for PKLite For more information on all features and for feature documentation, visit the website at [https://www.pklite.xyz](pklite.xyz).
+Below is a list of the currently implemented features for PKLite For more information on all features and for all questions and suggetions please join our friendly discord.

 - PvP Tools